 Tansy beetles at Beningbrough, Yorkshire

-Once widespread in Britain, the tansy beetle is now only found on an 18 mile stretch of Yorkshire’s River Ouse and at Wicken Fen in Cambridgeshire.
+Once widespread in Britain, the tansy beetle is now relatively rare, found in only three places in the UK, including Wicken Fen in Cambridgeshire and it's most northerly home on an 18 mile stretch of Yorkshire’s River Ouse.
 The coppery beetle lives on the tansy plant and has been crowded out by changes in land use and invasive species like Himalayan balsam.